 Our members are made up of historical societies, museums and trusts, schools and students, relevant interest groups - and of course people with an interest in New Zealand's history.

-How NZFHS Works
+How NZHF Works

 Annual General Meeting

-As required by incorporation the NZFHS holds an annual general meeting which under its constitution must be held between the months of March to May.
+As required by incorporation the NZHF holds an annual general meeting which under its constitution must be held between the months of March to May.
 This meeting is usually held in conjunction with an annual conference weekend.

 At the annual general meeting an Executive Committee is appointed consisting of a President, Vice-President, Secretary, Treasurer and six ordinary members (rules provide that Secretary and Treasurer positions can be held by one officer)

 This Executive Committee meets at regular intervals throughout the year conducting routine business of the Federation as well as responding to any needs/requests of affiliates.
 In recent years meetings have been held in various centres, hosted by an affiliated society.
 This is of mutual benefit as the Executive can see first hand the work that is being done in the host society’s area as well as such hosts meeting Federation’s officers.

 Each year a conference is held at various locations throughout New Zealand.
 An affiliated society takes the responsibility to arrange a weekend programme, including time for an annual general meeting.
 Programmes are varied from district to district but cover both learning and social activities, thus increasing heritage knowledge of all who attend.

 Federation communicates to its affiliates currently by three main methods: